TaRa1999R/Image_Processing/assignment33/README.md

 pip install -r requirments.txt
 ```

-## First part :
+## First part : Histogram to Image

-...
+In this assignment i wrote code that can reconstruct image from a given histogram.

 ## Second part : Dice Recognition
-In this assignment I write a code that can count the number of dices and the number of dots in each dice.
+In this assignment I wrote a code that can count the number of dices and the number of dots in each dice.
 A rectangle is drawn around each dice and a circle is drawn around each dot.
 I also print the number of dices and dots on the picture :

 ![alt text](outputs/output_2_1D.jpg)